babylonhealth/ios-playbook/Cookbook/Technical-Documents/FeatureSwitches.md

 	Consumer network feature switches are a kind of remote feature switches and are defined on the backend (in Feature Configurator service) and come as a part of patient details and can be accessed as `patient.metadata.featureSwitches`.
 Typically such feature swithces depend on some user data, i.e. region or consumer network.

 	To add a new feature switch on the client add a new property to `BackendFeatureSwitches` struct in `BackendFeatureSwitches.swift` file and necessary code to decode this property in `Decodable.swift`.
 Of course it needs to be added on the backend as well, that's something the backend dev from your team should be able to help with.

+	### Product Config and Consumer Networks

+	Product config does not have a notion of preffered consumer networt which is one that user have currently selected through the app.
+That's why selecting different consumer network does not affect product config.
+On the other hand joining a consumer network, i.e. by adding a membership code, is translated to adding patient to a specific contract/partner/plan and so patient can be assigned multiple contracts/partners/plans by using multiple membership codes.
+That said as soon as patient adds the code they will have the features available to them that are targeted to the contract/partner/plan corresponding to this code.
+It is possible to target product config values to specific contracts/partners/plans and exclude other contract/partners/plans as well as resolve conflicting settings.
+To know more about how product config values are computed read [this doc](https://github.com/babylonhealth/manifests/tree/master/product-config#how-is-config-computed).

 - ### Remote config (A/B test, feature test)